zhangshuyun/gitaly/README.md

 In the meantime we are building features according to our [roadmap][roadmap].

-If you're interested in seeing how well Gitaly is performing on GitLab.com, read about our [observibiltiy story](doc/observibility.md)!
+If you're interested in seeing how well Gitaly is performing on GitLab.com, read about our [observability story](doc/observability.md)!

 ##### Overall